Azure/KAN/docs/api/quick_start/deploy_solution_to_azure_iot_edge.md

       container.restartPolicy: "always"
 ```

-## 6. Create the KAN API Solution Instance
+## 6. Create the SYMPHONY API Solution Instance

-A KAN API Solution Instance maps a KAN API Solution to one or multiple Targets.
+A SYMPHONY API Solution Instance maps a SYMPHONY API Solution to one or multiple Targets.
 The following artifacts maps the ```simulated-temperature-sensor``` solution to the ```voe``` target above.
 Use the following to submit the file:

 ```kubectl create -f <filename>```